awsdocs/amazon-kendra-developer-guide/doc_source/what-is-kendra.md

 + **Accuracy**—Unlike traditional search services that use keyword searches where results are based on basic keyword matching and ranking, Amazon Kendra attempts to understand the context of the question\.
 Amazon Kendra searches across your data and goes beyond traditional search to return the most relevant word, snippet, or document for your query\.
 Amazon Kendra uses machine learning to improve search results over time\.
 + **Simplicity**—Amazon Kendra provides a console and API for managing your documents that you want to search\.
 You can use a simple search API to integrate Amazon Kendra into your client applications, such as websites or mobile applications\.
 + **Connectivity**—Amazon Kendra can connect to third\-party data repositories or data sources such as Microsoft SharePoint\.
 You can easily index and search your documents using your data source\.
 + **User access control**—Amazon Kendra delivers highly secure enterprise search for your search applications\.
 Your search results reflect the security model of your organization\.
-Search results can be filtered based on the user or their group access to documemnts\.
+Search results can be filtered based on the user or their group access to documents\.
 Customers are responsible for authenticating and authorizing user access\.

 ## Amazon Kendra Developer Edition<a name="akde"></a>